Refinancing your mortgage: Requirements explained

 If your equity is under 20% and you have a good credit rating, you may still be able to refinance.
 However, you might have to settle for a higher interest rate and pay for mortgage insurance.
 Still, it can be worth refinancing even if you don’t have much equity if interest rates have dropped significantly since you closed on your mortgage.

-3. Limited other debts
+3. Limited debt

-Your debt-to-income ratio also affects your ability to qualify for a refinance.
+Your debt-to-income ratio (DTI) also affects your ability to qualify for a refinance.
 Your DTI ratio reflects how much of your income must go toward your existing debt.
 You can calculate your DTI ratio by adding up your total minimum monthly debt and dividing that number by your gross monthly income.

 Lenders use DTI ratio to gauge your ability to pay back your loan.
 Your total minimum monthly debt is made up of the following minimum monthly payments: